fabianjkrueger/muffin_vs_chihuahua/README.md

 ```

 The model is deployed with FastAPI and can be hosted locally with
-Docker, from which it can be queried with HTTP requests.
+Docker, from which it can be queried with simple HTTP requests or a
+Python client.

 ## How to get the code